formularin/comp_finder/README.md

 ```

 The address is of the place you want to know the driving time to the competition from.
+Instead of spaces it should include '-' characters.
 This can either be a standard postal service address or coordinates.

 ```states_file.txt``` must contain state names separated by newlines and capitalized properly.